Bradzie/DriftoutIO/README.md

 ## Bugs:

 There are currently multiple bugs on list to be corrected one by one - I will update this list as often as I can so it stays relevant.
+As of 11/9/22 I advertised this game on the IOgames sub-reddit and wow, there was alot of bugs.
+Was really fun playing with everyone :)

 1. Rapid refresh of the page causes issues new players to be created with null x and y values
-2. Completely unplayable on mobile
+2. Upgrades don't work on mobile
 3. Sometimes, but rarely, lap checkpoints can be completely missed (likely due to the size of checkpoint triggers)
 4. Upgrade selections rapidly select with more than one point
+5. Leaderboard does not sort by highest laps
+6. Leaderboard still duplicates some player names